Economic activity and social change in the UK, real-time indicators: 23 April 2026

 UK retail footfall

-Retail footfall decreased in 11 of the 12 regions (including UK countries and English regions) in February 2026, compared with January 2026.
-The largest decrease was in the East of England (5%) while Northern Ireland, where footfall was unchanged, was the only region not to record a fall.
+Retail footfall increased in each of the 12 regions (including UK countries and English regions) in March 2026, compared with February 2026.
+Increases of 8% were seen in the East Midlands, London, the East of England, and Wales.

 Embed code